Skip to content

 Aged Care Quality Standards information

-Aged Care Quality Standards factsheet
+Aged Care Quality Standards poster for older people

 Aged Care laws in Australia

-The Aged Care Act 1997 is the main law that covers government-funded aged care.
+The Aged Care Act 2024 is the main law that covers government-funded aged care.
 It sets out governance on regulation, approval of providers, quality of care and the rights of people receiving care.
 Laws on diversity and discrimination also apply to aged care.

 Need more support?